freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
 [Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.
 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
+- [Ovio](https://ovio.org) - A platform with a curated selection of contributor-frienldy projects.
+It has a powerful issue search [tool](https://ovio.org/issues) and lets you save projects and issues for later!

 ## License
 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.